raopavan203/raopavan203.github.io/README.md

 - ***Parallelization of Rabin fingerprinting***

 Rabin fingerprinting is a content-based rolling hash technique, which uses sliding window mechanism to detect chunk boundaries.
 Currently, this is a single-threaded library implementation.
 It will be challenging to come up with an efficient parallel scheme for both multi-core and GPU versions for this task without causing other overheads.
+The existing serial version of the deduplication module will have to be completely redesigned to be made parallelizable.
+This will involve a major effort in restructuring a lot of code (including the rabin fingerprinting library and the deduplication module of cloudfs that invokes the library.

+Specifically, in the serial version, we iterate over buffer and detect Rabin fingerprint markers to detect segments, one after the other.
+The existing rabin library implementation has a method to perform rabin fingerprinting and detected atmost one marker at a time and return.
+This method is used by the dedup module of clouds, and it is currently designed to sequentially read a buffer of data from a file, invoke the rabin_segment_next API and suck inthe next rabin segment sequentially in a loop.
+A huge chunk of our time will be invested in re-writing the rabin library to be able to return multiple rabin fingerprint markers in a given buffer of data, which we will call the compute_rabin_segments_X API.
+This method will be designed to be data-parallel.
+Also, the dedup module will need to be restructured to be able to read a large buffer from the file, and invoke the compute_rabin_segments_X API on the buffer.
+And then detect and register all the segments from the markers returned by the API.
+This will be a major change in the current code flow and is estimated to take up quite some time.
+Then we can work on parallelization of the compute_rabin_segments_X API on both cpu and gpu, using openmp and cuda respectively.

 - ***Hiding CPU-GPU data transfer overheads***